HomeProgrammingPythonPython Intersection of Two Lists: 5 Easy Ways to Find Common Elements

 Method 1: Find Out The Intersection Of Two Lists Using Counter() Method

 The collection is an essential package with some built-in functions in the Python program.
-A similar inbuilt function is the Counter() method.
+A similar built-in function is the Counter() method.
 The counter method takes the object name, in this case, the list name & finds out similarities.

 • First, import the necessary collection package in the program to use the counter() method.